-The seatbelt pretensioners at the front seating positions are designed to tighten the seatbelts when activated.
+The seatbelt pretensioners are designed to tighten the seatbelts when activated.
 In frontal and near-frontal crashes, the seatbelt pretensioners may be activated alone or, if the crash is of sufficient severity, together with the front airbags.
 In side crashes and rollovers, the seatbelt pretensioners activate when the Safety Canopy is activated.